 You wanted to support your child by paying a big part of the cost of their undergraduate education.
-After all, the Stafford loan limits only allowed your son or daughter to take out a mid-four figure amount every year.
-The aid office sold Parent PLUS as a source of loans from the federal government that would cover all of the cost of attendance.
+After all, the Stafford loan limits only allow your son or daughter to take out a mid-four-figure loan amount every year.
+Plus, the financial aid office sold the Parent PLUS loan program as a source of student loans from the federal government that would cover all of the cost of attendance.

-Using PSLF For Parent PLUS Loans
+1. Using PSLF for Parent PLUS Loans

 There are several catches.
 To get Parent PLUS loan forgiveness, you must:

-- Consolidate Parent PLUS into a Direct Consolidation Loan
+- Consolidate Parent PLUS into a Direct Consolidation Loan.

-- Make Payments on the ICR Plan for 10 Years on the new Consolidation Loan
+- Make payments on the ICR plan for 10 years on the new Consolidation Loan.

-- Work Full time at a Qualifying 501c3 or Government Employer
+- Work full-time at a qualifying 501c3 or government employer.

 You might ask what the ICR program is?
 It stands for Income Contingent Repayment (ICR).
 This plan requires you to pay 20% of your income above the federal poverty line for your family size.